michaleibl/filters-interceptors-jee8/README.md

-# PoC: Filters and Interceptors in Java EE 8
+# Filters and Interceptors in Java EE 8

 This is simple showcase for JAX-RS filters and interceptors, intentionally written in 'old' Java EE 8.